Stability conditions on Kuznetsov components: Introduction

-For cubic fourfolds containing a plane, stability conditions on $\Ku(X)$ were constructed in \cite{MacriStellari:Cubics}, and \emph{Gepner point} stability conditions\footnote{These are stability conditions invariant, up to rescaling, under the functor $(1)$ appearing in Theorem~\ref{thm:CategoricalTorelli}.} were obtained in \cite{Toda:Gepner-Orlov-Kuznetsov}.
-In this case, $\Ku(X)$ is equivalent to the derived category over a K3 surface with a Brauer twist.
+For cubic fourfolds containing a plane, stability conditions on $\Ku(X)$ were constructed in \cite{MacriStellari:Cubics}, and \emph{Gepner point} stability conditions (invariant, up to rescaling, under the functor $(1)$ in Theorem~\ref{thm:CategoricalTorelli}) in \cite{Toda:Gepner-Orlov-Kuznetsov}.
+In this case, $\Ku(X)$ is equivalent to the derived category of a K3 surface with a Brauer twist.